-Exams: The Exams will test your comprehension of concepts and skills not covered on a previous exam.
+Exams: Exams are used to assess the student's development of mathematical skills, their understanding of key concepts and their ability to express this understanding via numerical and graphical and narrative methods.
+Critical thinking and mathematical writing are major components of exams.
+These skills are evaluated in terms of clarity, organization, notation, correctness of mathematical procedures and ability to explain results.
+The Exams will test your comprehension of concepts and skills not covered on a previous exam.
 Exams occur for everyone (to be fair to everyone) on the scheduled date.
 Sometimes, however, extenuating circumstances do exist.
 If you absolutely must miss an exam, you are to stop by or call me (or leave a message with the office if I am not in when you call) before the exam to tell me why you cannot be at the exam.
 In addition, you must complete the "missed exam form" (see the course website) within one day.
 If you do not, you will get a zero on that exam with no opportunity to make it up.
 An excused missed exam will be made up in my office within two days (an extension may be granted in rare cases), with the grade to be determined as explained at that time.
-Our four exams will be July 9 (Sections 2.3 - 3.6), July 16 (Sections 4.2 - 5.5), July 23 (Sections 6.1 - 7.2), and July 30 (Sections 7.3 - 10.4).
+Our four exams will be August 30, September 20, October 18, and November 11.

-Final: The Final will be a comprehensive exam covering any material addressed during the semester.
-The Final exam will be on Tuesday, August 4th at 10:15 a.m. in FH 300.
+Final: The Final will be a comprehensive exam covering any material addressed that semester.
+The Final exam will be on Tuesday, December 6th at 9:30 a.m. in FH 309.

 Homework: Homework (written) will be assigned at the beginning of each section and will also be listed on the course web site.
-Homework will be collected generally twice a week (Mondays and Thursdays) except for 7/24.
+Homework will be collected at least once a week (generally Mondays).
 (No Late Homework).
 Homework must be completed in pencil, separate from your notes, and on loose-leaf paper or paper without rough edges.
-Staple your papers together if you have used more than one sheet other wise your homework will not be graded.
+Staple your papers together if you have used more than one sheet otherwise your homework will not be graded.
 Your name and class meeting time should be written on the top right part of the first page.

-Online Assignments: These are located at www.mathxl.com.
+Online Assignments: These are located at www.MyMathLab.com.
 The instructor will give you the Course ID.
-You may have as many attempts as you wish on each set of problems.
+You will generally have two (2) attempts on each set of problems.
 The assignments will be available at the beginning of each section covered and will automatically switch off on the due dates.
 It is your responsibility to check online assignments at the start of any new sections.
-Work the problems on paper as you normally would by showing all the steps and work, then enter your answer.
-Many of the problems are multiple choice in the homework, but be aware, I DO NOT give multiple choice questions on an exam.

-Important Grade-dates: The last day to drop a course without receiving a grade (or a W) is Thursday, July 2.
-The last day to drop individual courses and receive a grade of "W" (no penalty) is Saturday, August 1.
-The last day to change from AUDIT to CREDIT is Thursday, July 2.
-The last day to change a class from CREDIT to AUDIT is Thursday, July 2.
+Important Grade-dates: The last day to drop a course without receiving a grade (or a W) is Monday, August 22.
+The last day to drop individual courses and receive a grade of "W" (no penalty) is Tuesday, November 15.
+The last day to change a full semester class from AUDIT to CREDIT is Monday, August 22.
+The last day to change a full semester class from CREDIT to AUDIT is Tuesday, November 15.